Apollo-Level2-Web-Dev/batch-03-assignment-05/5- Sports Facility Booking Platform.md

-# 5. Sports Facility Booking Platform
+<h1 align="center">5.
+Sports Facility Booking Platform</h1>

+<h3 align="center">⚠️ Read the entire requirement thoroughly.
+Every detail must be carefully reviewed from start to finish.</h3>

+---

 **Objective:** The goal of this assignment is to integrate the frontend with the backend system developed in **Assignment 3**, which is a sports facility booking platform.
 You may update your backend as needed for the frontend implementation.
 This integration will involve creating a fully functional user interface that communicates with the backend via API calls.
 Additionally, you'll need to add both a user dashboard and an admin dashboard, ensuring a smooth and user-friendly experience for booking sports facilities.

 * * *

+# Detailed Requirements:

-## Detailed Requirements:
+## Main Requirements:

 ### 1\. **Landing Page:**